 Partnerships and Programs to Support Healthcare Systems

 Our health system strengthening programs seek to build healthcare capabilities to enhance the way healthcare can be delivered and improve patient outcomes.
 Programs include collaborations with providers, diagnostic companies, medical societies, digital technology companies, academia, payers and others.
-Currently, programs are being implemented in 36 countries, such as Bulgaria, Colombia, Cuba, India, Mexico and Thailand, where inequality can exacerbate access challenges for certain patient populations.
+As of August 2021, programs are being implemented in 44 countries, such as Algeria, Bulgaria, Colombia, India, Mexico and Thailand, where inequality can exacerbate access challenges for certain patient populations.

 Patient Programs and Education

 Amgen deploys programs to help patients with all aspects of their disease journey.
 Such programs include patient education on their disease, appropriate administration and adherence to treatment, managing side effects, and navigating reimbursement processes.
 We also provide transportation assistance ex-US to medical appointments for mobility-impaired patients in certain countries.
-Such programs are in place in several countries including Brazil, Bulgaria, Colombia, Egypt, India, Mexico, Peru, Romania, South Africa and Thailand.
+As of August 2021, such programs are in place in several countries including Brazil, Bulgaria, Colombia, Mexico, and Romania.